mddixon/getandcleandataproject/README.md

 https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip.

 The script creates a tidy data set with the average of each variable for each activity and each subject.
-Tasks to create the tidy data set are:
+Steps to create the tidy data set are:

 1. Merge the training and the test sets to create one data set.
 2. Extract only the measurements on the mean and standard deviation for each measurement.